emartineznunez/AutoMeKin/docs/other.md

 `imin value`
 [`value` is an integer or the string `min0`; default value: `min0`]
 `value` is the starting minimum for the KMC simulations. value can be an integer, which identifies the desired structure or `min0`, which refers to the input structure.
-All the minima are listed in `MINinfo` file and the user must examine `RXNet.cg` file to check that the minimum is indeed connected with the other ones (last column of each pathway indicates this fact).
+All the minima are listed in `MINinfo` file and the user must examine `RXNet.cg` file to check that the minimum is indeed connected with the other ones.

 {: .important }
 `nmol value`